 Emphasizing a lack of intent to sell can be a powerful defense strategy for a drug charge and could potentially lead to the reduction or dismissal of charges.
 Talk to an innovative attorney for help fighting these types of drug charges.

 Arrested on Interstate 80?
 Call Us for Help!

 Law enforcement has been aggressively pulling over drivers on Interstate 80 in hopes of finding drugs, often overstepping their bounds and making questionable stops.
 Many out-of-state residents have unfortunately been the victim of such actions.
-If you have been the target of a drug arrest on Interstate 80, an experienced drug crime attorney in Omaha is ready to help you fight your charges.
+If you have been the target of a drug arrest on Interstate 80, an experienced drug attorney in Omaha is ready to help you fight your charges.

 We help out-of-state clients challenge their I-80 drug arrests with potential defenses that can include: